New universal operator approximation theorem for encoder-decoder architectures: Perspective from the compact-open topology

 for finitely many $x_i\in \X$.
 By assumption, the $k$-cover $\mathfrak{D}$ must contain a $k$-sequence $(U_n)_{n\in \N}$.
 Since the closure of $U_n$ is compact for all $n\in \N$, it follows that $\X$ is hemicompact. \end{proof}

-Together with Lemma \ref{lem:denseFU_k_sequence}, we have thus shown implication "\ref{thm:dense_Frechet_hemicompact:i}$\rightarrow$\ref{thm:dense_Frechet_hemicompact:ii}" in Theorem \ref{thm:dense_Frechet_hemicompact}.
+Together with \Cref{lem:denseFU_k_sequence}, we have thus shown implication "\labelcref{thm:dense_Frechet_hemicompact:i}$\rightarrow$\labelcref{thm:dense_Frechet_hemicompact:ii}" in \Cref{thm:dense_Frechet_hemicompact}.
 Namely, we have shown that a metric space $\X$ must be hemicompact if every dense subset of $\CC(\X, \Y)$ is sequentially dense.
-For completing the proof of Theorem \ref{thm:dense_Frechet_hemicompact}, it only remains to show the following. \begin{lemma} Let $\X$ be a hemicompact metric space and $(\Y, d_\Y)$ any metric space.
+For completing the proof of \Cref{thm:dense_Frechet_hemicompact}, it only remains to show the following. \begin{lemma} Let $\X$ be a hemicompact metric space and $(\Y, d_\Y)$ any metric space.
 Then $\CC(\X, \Y)$ equipped with the compact-open topology is a Fréchet-Urysohn space. \end{lemma} \begin{proof} Let $S\subseteq \CC(\X, \Y)$ and $f\in \overline{S}$ be an adherent point.
 By hemicompactness of $\X$, there are compact sets $(K_n)_{n\in \N}$ such that every compact $K\subseteq \X$ is contained in some $K_n$.
 Define